eikona-io/pixel-brain/README.md

 # Pixel Brain

-Pixel Brain is a project that uses machine learning models to process and classify images.
-It includes modules for image classification with models such as ResNet, image processing with GPT-4 Vision, preprocessing images for a certain model, and a database for storing and retrieving processed data.
+Pixel Brain is a project that uses machine learning models to easily and automatically process and classify images.
+It includes modules for image classification with models such as ResNet, image processing with GPT-4 Vision, preprocessing modules for different modules, and a database for storing and retrieving processed data.
 All the modules are composable and extendable.

 ## High level design